DigitalChildHealth/Discovery-Alpha/Collaboration Events/README.md

 ## Collaboration Events
-This folder contains a sub-folder for each collaboration event.
+Contains collateral and outputs for each collaboration event.